 - Nichijou has one of these, in a sequence involving the exceptionally stressful final moments in the completion and subsequent destruction of a card tower.

-- Chapter 89 of the original Lupin III manga series went entirely without dialogue until the final page (possibly as a homage to cartoons like Tom And Jerry, which the author admits to being a fan of).
+- Chapter 89 of the original Lupin III manga series went entirely without dialogue until the final page (possibly as a homage to cartoons like Tom and Jerry, which the author admits to being a fan of).
 The sequel series also did it, but in a much more serious way.

-- Chapter 299 of Fairy Tail is a dialogue-less chapter showing Gildarts on one leg of one of his many long trips of Walking the Earth while the main cast are in the middle of a Tournament Arc.
+- Chapter 299 is a dialogue-less chapter showing Gildarts on one leg of one of his many long trips of Walking the Earth while the main cast are in the middle of a Tournament Arc.
 Finding a village endangered by a monster, saving it, then accidentally destroying it—all with no words.

 - Chapter 599 of the Naruto manga is almost entirely a silent flashback to the early life of "Tobi", after we finally learn who he really is.
 There's one line of dialogue at the very end, spoken by a thunderstruck Kakashi in the present day.